chakrabar/chakrabar.github.io/_posts/articles/2018-05-07-neo4j-graph-database-2.md

 RETURN b
 ```

 Below queries are slightly more complex, uses relationships & pattern matching.
 For this part we'll be using the sample Movies database [available on neo4j site](https://neo4j.com/developer/movie-database/), that revolves around movies and people who are involved in them.
 This sample database also comes with the default installation of neo4j.
 Follow the instructions from the initial screen in the web interface to get the data.
 Jump into code -> Write code -> Movie Graph -> Create a graph.
+Or simply type _":play movie-graph"_ in the web editor.

 ![Image](/images/posts/neo4j/movie.png)